direnv/direnv/man/direnv-stdlib.1.md

 NOTE: the other `.envrc` is not checked by the security framework.

+### `source_up_secure`

+Loads a `.env` or `.envrc` file from a parent directory by invoking direnv's security framework.
+Unlike `source_up`, the parent `.envrc` must be explicitly approved with `direnv allow` before it will be loaded, preventing unauthorized files from being silently sourced.

+NOTE: This function does not accept a custom filename argument.

 ### `source_url <url> <integrity-hash>`

 Loads another script from the given `url`.
 Before loading it will check the